onixbyte/onixbyte-toolbox/CONTRIBUTING.md

-# Contributing to Java Dev Kit
+# Contributing to OnixByte Toolbox

 We appreciate your interest in contributing to our Java Enterprise Utility Library.
 Contributions are welcome in various forms such as code, documentation, bug reports, and test cases.
 To ensure a smooth collaboration, please follow the guidelines outlined below.

 ## Getting Started

-The Java Dev Kit is an open-source Java library designed to ease Java enterprise application development.
+The OnixByte Toolbox is an open-source Java library designed to ease Java enterprise application development.
 It is built with Java 17, and we require contributors to use OpenJDK 17.

 ## Development Setup

 There is no need for manual setup beyond ensuring you have JDK 17 and a stable internet connection.
 Our project uses Gradle Wrapper for building, simplifying the setup process.

 ```shell
 ./gradlew build